 In 1998, Matthew attained his BFA and completed the Art Education program at The School of the Art Institute of Chicago.
 He began his career in Art education teaching darkroom photography and studio art within the Chicago Public School system.
 Matthew was able to share his love for art with high school students and use his time during summer holidays to travel and expand upon his passion in art in a wide range of media.

-In 2004, Matthew decided it was time for a change and relocated to the other side of the world in Singapore to teach Art at United World College Singapore and widen his vision as an artist and art educator.
+In 2004, Matthew decided it was time for a change and relocated to the other side of the world in Singapore to teach Art overseas and widen his vision as an artist and art educator.
 During this period, most of Matthew’s ideas and influences were expanding from travels within Asia, Africa, and Oceania.
 He also continued to dive deeper into watercolour, acrylic, oil, and mixed media work.

 Most of Matthew’s inspiration stems from a wide range of artists and art styles.
 Artists such as Edward Hopper, Alphonse Mucha, Charles Rennie Mackintosh, Jerry Uelsmann, and Henri Cartier-Bresson are ever present on Matthew’s mind.
 Hopper’s figures convey the emotive use of isolation, and contradicting this with a harmony within the environment through curvaceous flowing lines of Mucha’s designs.
 Macintosh’s integrated environments use a multitude of media and materials to juxtaposing subject matter in Uelsmann’s photographs.
 Continually keeping an eye out for the ‘decisive moment, which make Cartier-Bresson’s photographs so captivating and inspiring.
 These elements are the structural bases to which Matthew formulates his artwork.